-About 40% of us will be making New Year’s resolutions this year, but just 8% of us will achieve these resolutions according to research from the University of Scranton.
-After one week, 75% of us will still be on the right track, 71% of us after two weeks, 64% after one month, and 46% after six months.
+According to research from the University of Scranton, about 40% of us will be making New Year’s resolutions this year, but just 8% of us will achieve these resolutions.
+After one week, 75% of us will still be on the right track, 71% after two weeks, 64% after one month, and 46% after six months.

 As I’ve mentioned before, moderation is not a strength of most people.
-We are naturally drawn to extremes, and resolutions are not an exception to the rule.
+We are naturally drawn to extremes, and resolutions are no exception.
 We either set too many resolutions or make our goals much too lofty.
-This is not an appropriate time to make, “go big or go home” a personal mantra.
+This is not an appropriate time to make “go big or go home” a personal mantra.
 Take it from me – I would know.
 I made 30 resolutions every year for five years.
 Crazy.

 You’ve likely heard of ‘SMART’ goals, but it’s never a bad thing to review, so here is what it stands for:

 Specific – what exactly is it that you are trying to achieve?

 Measurable – How will you know if you’re achieving the goal by measuring your success?

 Achievable – is it a realistic goal and one that you have control over?